gevent/gevent/README.rst

 gevent`_ and check out the list of the `open source projects based on gevent`_.

-gevent is licensed under MIT license.
+gevent is licensed under the MIT license.

+See `what's new`_ in the latest major release.

+Check out the detailed changelog_ for this version.

 Get gevent
 ==========